877 225 2251

 “If the Night of Qadr was some night during the entire year, I’d stand in night prayer the entire year to get it.
 So what do you suppose should be done for merely ten nights?”
 [Ibn Qayyim (rh)]

-What does the Qur'an say about Laylat-ul-Qadr?
+What does Allah say about Laylat-ul-Qadr?

 “The Night of Destiny is better than a thousand months.
 The angels and the Spirit descend therein by permission of their Lord for every matter.
 Peace it is until the emergence of dawn.”
 [Quran 97: 3-5]